John Brahm: Personal life

 He married an actress named Hanna, who ran off with another actor, leaving him seriously depressed.
-Secondly, he married actress Dolly Haas.
+His second marriage was to actress Dolly Haas.
 They divorced after coming to the United States, when their careers moved in different directions.
-She appeared in New York theatre and in 1943 she married again, to Al Hirschfeld, the caricaturist for the New York Times.
+She appeared in New York theatre and in 1943 she married again, to Al Hirschfeld, the caricaturist for The New York Times.

-In the 1950s Brahm married his third wife, Anna.
+In the 1950s, Brahm married his third wife, Anna.
 They had two children together.
 Their grandchildren include Christopher Maltauro, who became a movie producer and assistant director.